How to Schedule Your Jobs Accurately Using Milestone Dates

 Step 3: Determine dependencies

-Now that you have decided your project milestones, it is time to map dependencies.
+Now that you have decided on your project milestones, it is time to map dependencies.
 Here are the different dependency relationships.

 • Finish-to-start: This is the commonly used dependency.
 You need to complete a task to start the next one.